Strategic Charitable Giving: How to Maximize Your Tax Benefits in 2026

 Charitable intent can also be part of your estate plan.
 Some assets are significantly more tax-efficient to leave to charity than to family members.

-The most efficient assets to donate at death are Income in Respect of a Decedent (IRD) assets, such as IRAs, 401(k)s, and non-qualified annuities.
-These assets do not receive a step-up in basis at death, meaning heirs would owe tax on withdrawals but charities will not.
+The most efficient assets to donate at death are Income in Respect of a Decedent (IRD) assets, such as IRAs, 401(k)s, annuities.
+These assets do not receive a step-up in basis at death, meaning heirs would owe tax on withdrawals but charities would not.
 Donating IRD assets to charity preserves more tax-advantaged assets for your loved ones.

-To itemize charitable contributions, your deductions must exceed the standard deduction:
+To itemize charitable contributions, your deductions must exceed the standard deduction of:

 If your deductions fall short of these amounts, a strategy like a QCD or a DAF can help ensure your charitable giving remains tax-efficient.